 In this paper, we presented a new QSO selection algorithm based on 11 time series features and a supervised classification.
-We first introduced 11 time series features to quantify variability characteristics of light curves.
-We then used SVM to train a classification model which separates QSOs from other types of variable stars and non-variable stars.
-Using the training set of the MACHO variables (128 Be stars, 582 microlensing events, 193 eclipsing binaries, 288 RR Lyraes, 73 Cepheids, and 365 LPVs), 4288 non-variables, and the 58 known MACHO QSOs, we trained the models for each MACHO B and R band.
-The trained model correctly identified about 80% of the MACHO QSOs with 25% false-positive rates on a cross-validation test.
-The majority of false positives during the training were Be stars known to show variability similar to QSOs.
+We first introduced 11 time series features to quantify variability characteristics of lightcurves.
+We then used Support Vector Machine (SVM) to train a classification model which separates QSOs from other types of variable stars and non-variable stars.
+Using the training set of the MACHO variables (128 Be stars, 582 microlensing events, 193 eclipsing binaries, 288 RR Lyraes, 73 Cepheids and 365 LPVs), 4,288 non-variables and the 58 known MACHO QSOs, we trained the models for each MACHO B and R band.
+The trained model correctly identified about 80% of the MACHO QSOs with 25%false positive rates on a cross-validation test.
+The majority of false positives during the training were Be stars known to show variability similar to with QSOs.

-We applied the model to the entire MACHO LMC database consisting of 40 million light curves (i.e., 20 million from each MACHO band) in order to select QSO candidates.
-As a result, we found 1620 candidates from the MACHO LMC database.
-During the selection, none of the known MACHO variables were misselected as QSO candidates.
-To estimate the true falsepositive rate of the QSO candidates, we crossmatched the candidates with astronomical catalogs, including the Spitzer SAGE LMC catalog and some X-ray catalogs.
+We applied the model to the whole MACHO LMC database consisting of 40 million lightcurves (i.e. 20 million from each MACHO band) in order to select QSO candidates.
+As a result, we found 1,620 candidates from the MACHO LMC database.
+During the selection, none of the known MACHO variables were mis-selected as QSO candidates.
+To estimate the true false positive rate of the QSO candidates, we crossmatched the candidates with astronomical catalogs, including the Spitzer SAGE LMC catalog and some X-ray catalogs.
 The crossmatching results confirmed that most of our candidates are promising QSO candidates.
 For instance, the majority of candidates with Spitzer counterparts are inside the AGN region that is defined by a mid-IR color cut and is known to be effective in confirming QSO candidates.
-The crossmatching with X-ray catalogs shows that most of the X-ray counterparts have $f_X/f_r \geqslant 0.1$ and therefore are likely QSOs.
+The crossmatching with X-ray catalogs shows that most of the X-ray counterparts have $f_X/f_r \ge 0.1$ and therefore are likely QSOs.

-In addition, during the crossmatching with the SAGE LMC catalog, we found that using only the mid-IR color cut is not a very efficient method for selecting QSO candidates, although it is an effective method for confirming QSOs.
-This suggests that selection methods using variability characteristics of light curves, including ours, are important to further remove false positives, both variables and non-variables.
+In addition, during the crossmatching with the SAGE LMC catalog, we found that using only the mid-IR color cut is not a very efficient method in selecting QSO candidates, although it is an effective method in confirming QSOs.
+This suggests that selection methods using vari-